andraugust/andraugust.github.io/index.md

 <tr class="notebook-table">
   <td colspan="2" class="full">
     <hr><br />
-    <h3><a href="/wikilinks/"><b>Exploring the First-Link Taxonomy of Wikipedia</b></a></h3>
+    <h3><a href="/wikilinks/"><b>Exploring Wikipedia's First-Link Taxonomy</b></a></h3>
   </td>
 </tr>
 <tr class="notebook-table">
   <td width="50%" class="full">
     <p><em>2018-04</em></p>
-    <p>An interesting property of Wikipedia is that pages often have first-links that lead to their immediate superset.
-For example, 'poker' links to 'card game', 'card game' links to 'game', etc.  In this post the first-links of Wikipedia are extracted and used to construct a taxonomy of all pages.
-Included is an explorable taxonomy visualizer and some analysis of the taxonomy's structure.</p>
+    <p>An interesting property of Wikipedia is that pages often first-link to their immediate supersets.
+For example, 'poker' first-links to 'card game' and 'card game' first-links to 'game', etc.  Where do all these first-links go?
+This post contains an analysis and visualization of Wikipedia's first-link taxonomy.</p>
   </td>
   <td width="50%" class="full">
        <a href="/wikilinks/"><img src="wikilinks/net70k.png" height="420" width="420"></a>